nicmarti/cfp-devoxx/HOWTO_MIGRATE.md

 Before performing any operation from the Admin panel, make a copy of your Redis dump file and the AOF file, just in case...

+Run redis-server and redis-client (see sections ... in README.md).
+Once they are running, SYNC them, and run SAVE or BGSAVE them. please readup and refer to this resource http://zdk.blinkenshell.org/redis-backup-and-restore/.

 # Create a tag on Github

 On the dev branch, create a tag such as `DevoxxFR_2015_Backup`, in order to be able to compare between any two years.

 # Start with the configuration

 Update `ConferenceDescriptor.scala` and start to edit the year for the new year.
+Check if your branch needs to be updated from another branch usually its the ```dev``` branch on bitbucket (but can also be github).
+Sometimes this might not be necessary as the branches might be different as changes may not be relevant.

 # Edit the messages

 Edit and replace the year with the new year, in the conf/messages.properties text file.
+Refer to the above section about updating your branch before doing this.

 # Archive talks and reviews